 Naazneen H. Barma is Associate Professor of National Security Affairs at the Naval Postgraduate School in Monterey, California.
-Her research and teaching focus on the political economy of development, post-conflict peacebuilding and political order, and natural resource governance, with a regional specialization in East Asia and the Pacific.
-She is a founding member and co-director of Bridging the Gap, an initiative devoted to enhancing the policy impact of contemporary international affairs scholarship.
+Her research and teaching center on international engagement in post-conflict and developing countries.
+Her projects have spanned topics including peacebuilding, foreign aid, natural resource politics, and global governance, with a regional focus on Southeast Asia and the Pacific.
+She is one of the founders and a co-director of Bridging the Gap, an initiative devoted to enhancing the policy impact of contemporary international affairs scholarship.

 Comparative Political Institutions

 Energy And Climate Policy